 Well-planted aquarium vs stunning display

 The difference between a well-planted aquarium and a stunning display aquarium lies in good aquascaping.
-Aquascaping is not just a matter of placing plants and decor in the right combinations or in the right places, it means being creative, imaginative – even inspired.
-There are certainly methods of planting and guidelines to positioning that will help you create a good display aquarium, but ultimately, the design should be the realization of your personal vision.
+Aquascaping is not just a matter of placing plants and decor in the right combinations or in the right places.
+It means being creative, imaginative – even inspired.
+There are certainly methods of planting and guidelines to positioning that will help you create a good display aquarium.
+The design should be the realization of your personal vision.

-Suitable aquarium decor These days, aquarists are faced with a wide range of rocks, wood, and other decor, but not all materials are suitable for a planted aquarium.
-When making a choice, it is often best to keep things simple and stick to, say, one or two types of rock, rather than crowd the aquarium with all manner of objects.
-All the decor should, of course, be bought and not collected from the wild.
+These days, aquarists have access to a wide range of rocks, wood, and other decor.
+Not all materials are suitable for a planted aquarium.
+When making a choice, it is often best to keep things simple and stick to one or two types of rock, rather than crowd the aquarium with all manner of objects.
+All the decor should, of course, be bought and not collected from the wild (with exceptions).
 Clean it well before using it in the aquarium.
 Below you can find the aquascaping materials which you can use in the aquarium.

-water quality by releasing calcium and carbonates that raise the pH and water hardness.
-There is a simple test that you can carry out on rocks to check whether they are suitable; simply put a few drops of vinegar on the rock, and if it fizzes or shows any kind of reaction do not use the rock.
+There is a simple test that you can carry out on rocks to check whether they are suitable.
+Simply put a few drops of vinegar on the rock.
+If it fizzes or shows any kind of reaction do not use the rock.
 The fizzing is a result of the acidic vinegar reacting with the alkaline substances present in the rock.
-Calcareous rocks can be used in hardwater and marine aquariums, but not in planted or general community aquariums.
+Calcareous rocks can be used in hard water and marine aquariums, but not in planted or general community aquariums.

 In the planted aquarium, rocks fulfill a number of roles, both practical and aesthetic.

 Smaller cobbles and pebbles can be used in the foreground, creating gaps between smaller plants and making open spaces more interesting.
 Larger rocks in the midground can also be used as breaks between planting areas and as bolsters to create raised substrate areas.
-Porous rocks, particularly lava rock, can be used as rooting media for plants such as Java fern (Microsorium pteropus) or Anubias species.
+Porous rocks, particularly lava rock, can be used as rooting media for plants such as Java fern (Microsorium pteropus), Anubias species, mosses and bucephalandra.

-Bogwood can play a large part in the design of the planted aquarium.
+Bogwood plays a large part in the design of the planted aquarium.
 There are many different forms of bogwood, although these often arise from the different cleaning methods applied to the wood before it reaches the retailer.
-Some woods are precleaned using sand as an abrasive, which gives the wood a smoother and two-toned appearance.
+Some woods are pre-cleaned using sand as an abrasive, which gives the wood a smoother and two-toned appearance.